-Turning your finances around is never easy -- but mental money traps can keep you mired in money woes.
+Turning your finances around is never easy, and these five mental money traps can keep you from making much progress.

 Consider this spending plan example.
 “Say you plan to spend $100 each month on clothes, but then you go and spend $200,” Gresham says.
 “Instead of throwing out your entire plan, just say, ‘I’ll work on hitting that target over time,’ or ‘I’ll work on hitting my grocery target this month.'”